See our Mission Viejo hand specialist for complete relief.

 At Orange County Orthopedic Center, you will find that our surgeons are prepared to diagnose and treat orthopedic problems located in any area of the body.
 When it comes to managing your pain and handling daily tasks, you might find that hand injuries are among the most frustrating.
-This is because your hands are used for nearly every activity throughout your day – in fact, there are a number of ways that you could have injured your hand.
-This also makes it almost impossible to really rest your hand if you are experiencing pain.
+This is because your hands are used for nearly every activity throughout your day.

 - Carpal tunnel syndrome